cosmos/sdk-tutorials/b9lab-content/3-main-concepts/05-transactions.md

 Transaction objects are Cosmos SDK types that implement the `Tx` interface.
 They contain the following methods:

 * `GetMsgs`: unwraps the transaction and returns a list of contained `sdk.Msg` - one transaction may have one or multiple messages.
 * `ValidateBasic`: includes lightweight, stateless checks used by ABCI message’s `CheckTx` and `DeliverTx` to make sure transactions are not invalid.
 For example, the auth module's `StdTx` `ValidateBasic` function checks that its transactions are signed by the correct number of signers and that the fees do not exceed the user's maximum.
 Note that this function is to be distinct from the `ValidateBasic` functions for `sdk.Msg`, which perform basic validity checks on messages only.
-For example, when `runTx` is checking a transaction created from the auth module, it first runs `ValidateBasic` on each message, then runs the auth module's `AnteHandler` which calls `ValidateBasic` for the transaction itself.
+For example, when `runTx` is checking a transaction created from the auth module, it first runs `ValidateBasic` on each message, then runs the auth module's `AnteHandler`, which calls `ValidateBasic` for the transaction itself.

 As a developer, you should rarely manipulate a Tx object directly.
 It is an intermediate type used for transaction generation.
 Instead, developers should prefer the `TxBuilder` interface.